FIBRE 101 : COTTON

 Cotton can be a financially rewarding crop for farmers to grow.
 With over 100 million producers around the world, cotton may be favoured to grow over food, and if grown organically or with regenerative practises, can be rotated with food crops during the counter-season.
 Most crop rotating farms will produce "soil replenishing" crops in this time like alfalfa or chickpeas to help heal the soil between cotton plantings.

 Cotton tends to gets a bad rap in the media.
 For example, you'll read how thirsty a crop it is, how it takes 7,600L to make a single pair of cotton jeans, how it uses a disproportionate level of pesticides to grow, how much arable land it takes up that could be used for food, its ties to slavery, how genetic seed has caused mass monoculture plus the increase of pesticide-resistant-pests and subsequent decrease of yields.
 Google any one of these issues (and believe it or not, there are more than listed here) and you're bound to find hundreds of opinions on the matter.
 However, these issues are not always as black and white as they seem.
 Some of the issues are isolated, others are relegated in history, many are based on old and inaccurate datasets, while others may very well be true for particular regions.
-It's not to say these issues aren't important to understand and address, it's just that it isn't quite that simple.
+It's not to say these issues aren't important to understand and address, it's just that it's never as simple as the headlines appear.
+If any of these issues worry you, I'd recommend researching further from reputable, recent and verified sources.

 Let's look at water, for example.
 Current data from the International Cotton Advisory Committee (ICAC) shows that the average amount of water needed to grow 1kg of cotton linter is 1,931L of blue water (that's irrigated water).
-This is a global average that can barely be held up as what every farm is doing.
+This is a global average and simply doesn't represent a more nuanced reality.
 For example, many cotton growing countries in Africa rely solely on rainwater to grow their cotton, so their data might show as 0L for blue water, where as countries like Turkmenistan and Uzbekistan are using 13,696L and 11,892L per 1kg respectively (ICAC, Cotton Recorder 2021).
-So as you can see, it's complicated and it depends.
+So as you can see from this one statistic it really depends on the farm, the people running it and their location.

-I believe the over-villainising of cotton, especially around water usage, has contributed to the rise of polyester in clothes, which on paper requires next to no water to extract, but most lifecycle reporting will fail to recognise the longer term impacts of using more plastic in our clothes.
-It's important to remember that polyester now makes up around 75% of the world's fibre market, and most of this is already in landfill, will end up in landfill and never biodegrade or be incinerated.
+I'm of the opinion that the overarching negativity towards cotton may have contributed to the rise of polyester in clothes, which on paper requires next to no water to extract, but most lifecycle reporting will fail to recognise the longer term impacts of using more and more plastic in clothes.
+It's also just worth noting that polyester and other synthetics currently make up around 75% of the world's fibre market, and much of this is already in landfill or will end up in landfill where it will never biodegrade.
 Plus, with every wash cycle, thousands of micro-plastics are released from polyester clothes into waterways where filtration is not fine enough to stop them entering our oceans and the food chain.

-While so-called conventional (ie. not grown organically) cotton may sometimes be just as sustainably grown as its organic counterpart, these nuances are frequently ignored, because they are complicated and difficult to delineate from the immense varierty and complexity of .
-That's why it's so important to have transparency in a supply chain, to obtain data relevant to the growing region and to understand the particular processes, culture and regulations of the place.
+While so-called conventional (ie. not grown organically) cotton may sometimes be just as sustainably grown as its organic counterpart, these nuances are frequently ignored, because they are complicated and difficult to delineate due to the immense variety in cotton farming behaviour, needs and local requirements.
+That's why I've found it so important to have transparency in a supply chain, to obtain data relevant to the growing region and even specific farm while trying my best to understand the particular processes, culture and regulations of the place.

 Cotton fields ready for harvest in Narrabri, NSW.

-At A.BCH, we prefer to work with GOTS certified organic cotton.
+At A.BCH, we do prefer to work with Global Organic textile Standard (GOTS) certified organic cotton.
 That might seem in contradiction to the paragraph above, but hear me out.
 The primary reason we choose this kind of fibre is for transparency reasons.
 GOTS is one of the best certifications schemes for validating where the cotton was grown as well as each stage in the chain of custody for that cotton.
 It also includes minimum social criteria standards as well as assurances around chemicals and inputs.

-Now while this is our preferred, generic cotton to work with ie. we don't have a direct relationship with the farm, it's not to say we wont work with other types of conventional or other preferred types of cotton.
+Now while this is our preferred generic cotton to work with (in other words, we don't have a direct relationship with the farm), it's not to say we wont work with other types of conventional or other preferred types of cotton in the future.
 It's just a simpler process for us to work with cotton and fabrics containing cotton with a GOTS certification already in place.
-Actually, as we grow and our resources allow, we will preference working with more farms where we can learn directly about their processes, particular methods and culture around cotton cultivation.
-That's one of the reasons we preference working with some Australian Cotton and will consider working with others in the future, where transparency, open communications and regenerative practises are the primary focus rather than a certification.
+Actually, as we grow and our resources allow, we will preference working with more farms where we can learn directly about their particular processes and methods for cotton cultivation.
+That's one of the reasons we choose to work with Australian Super Cotton and will consider working with others in the future, where transparency, open communications and regenerative practises are the primary focus rather than just a certification.

 Currently, we work with three types of cotton, Organic, Australian and Recycled.
 We'll dive into each of those a bit deeper below.